Safety and Terrorism

 FAA Helicopter Identification

 The FAA requires helicopter pilots to detail flight tracking information including tail numbers and transponder feeds.
-However requests can be made to limit such information.
+Please click on the following link to see our latest list of helicopters that frequent the sky over the NY Metropolitan area.
+Read more… However requests can be made to limit such information.
 Read more… Pilots can use the following instructions to hide the helicopter’s identity and route info from public view.
 Read more…